sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

   Eating, touching, giving, meditating upon, and adoring of mercury are the five different ways of worshipping it—all of which tend to destroy great vices.
 The man who succeeds in subsuming in mercury even the minutest particle of mica, acquires the merits arising from performing one hundred sacrifices.
 This is what Siva himself said.
 The man who vilifies mercury, which is the strength of Siva himself, and is the greatest of all great things, rests in hell eternally.
 The man who gives to patients mercury, duly purified and duly prepared over the fire, attains for ever the merits derived from the performance of Tuladana (a ceremony in which the performer gives away to the poor his own weight in gold) and Aswamedha (a ceremony in which a horse is worshipped and sacrificed).
 The man who dies with mercury still in his stomach is freed from great sins, and attains emancipation.

   There is nothing greater in this world than emancipation of the soul, which is obtainable by means of wisdom.
 The great Siva said that there are two ways of attaining wisdom, *viz*., stopping of respiration (as prctised by the Jogis), and extinction of the passions.
 Neither of these can be attained without a strong and healthy physique.
 Now, mercury and air are the two things which can sustain the body.
 Mercury, in a state of swoon removes diseases, and, when dead, sustains the body in a healthy condition.
-Both air and mercury, if bound and rendered incapable of movement, render the body light enough to move in the [atmosphere](# "The ability of expert Jogis to walk upon the surface or water and to ascend the atmosphere is traditional in this country.
-Such miracles are reported to have been worked even in our own time.").
+Both air and mercury, if bound and rendered incapable of movement, render the body light enough to move in the atmosphere[^17].
 It cannot be otherwise.
 Enjoyment in this world of wealth and physical comforts is to be considered transient; emancipation of soul is therefore always to be aimed at.
 But emancipation depends upon knowledge which is the result of concentration of mind, this last depending upon a firm physique.
 Firmness of the body cannot be properly attained by any elixir made of vegetables and metals (except mercury).
 Being itself of an unstable nature, combustible, and liable to decomposition and shrinkage, a vegetable drug is subsumed in lead; Lead is similarly subsumed in tin, and so also tin in copper copper in siver, silver in gold, and gold in mercury.
 As the souls of Jogis are translated into the being of Siva and thereby attain itnmortality, so are the metalssubsumed in the mercury which has already swallowed some mica.
 As the extinction of every being always takes place in the universal Soul, so the extinction ofevery material substance takes place in mercury.
 Mercury alone is therefore competent to free the body from infirmity and disease.

+[^17]: "The ability of expert Jogis to walk upon the surface or water and to ascend the atmosphere is traditional in this country.
+Such miracles are reported to have been worked even in our own time."

 **अथ रसस्य प्रकारभेदः।**